 Transcript heritability and trait relevance.
 A. Distributions of distal and local heritability of transcripts across the four tissues.
 Overall local and distal factors contribute equally to transcript heritability.
 The relationship between (B.) local and (C.) distal heritability and trait relevance across all four tissues.
 Here trait relevance is defined as the maximum correlation between the transcript and all traits.
 Local heritability was negatively correlated with trait relevance, and distal heritability is positively correlated with trait relevance.
 Pearson (r) and p values for each correlation are shown in the upper-right of each panel.

-The local heritability of transcripts was negatively correlated with their trait relevance.
-We defined trait relevance as the maximum correlation of a transcript across all traits (Fig. 2B).
-This suggests that the more local genotype influenced transcript abundance, the less effect this variation had on the measured traits.
+To assess the importance of genetic regulation transcript levels to organism-level traits, we compared the local and distal heritabilities of transcripts to their trait relevance, defined as the maximum correlation of a transcript across all traits.
+The local heritability of transcripts was negatively correlated with their trait relevance (Fig. 2B), suggesting that the more local genotype influenced transcript abundance, the less effect this variation had on the measured traits.
 Conversely, the distal heritability of transcripts was positively correlated with trait relevance (Fig. 2C).
 That is, transcripts that were more highly correlated with the measured traits tended to be distally, rather than locally, heritable.
 Importantly, this pattern was consistent across all tissues, strongly suggesting that this is a generic finding.
 This finding is consistent with previous observations that low-heritability transcripts explain more expression-mediated disease heritability than high-heritability transcripts19.
 However, the positive relationship between trait correlation and distal heritability demonstrated further that there are diffuse genetic effects throughout the genome converging on trait-related transcripts.

 High-Dimensional Mediation identified a high-heritability composite trait that was mediated by a composite transcript

 The above univariate analyses establish the importance of distal heritability for trait-relevant transcripts.
-However, the number of transcripts dramatically exceeds the number of degrees of freedom of the phenome.
+However, the number of transcripts dramatically exceeds the number of phenotypes.
 Thus, we expect the heritable, trait-relevant transcripts to be highly correlated and organized according to coherent, emergent biological processes representing the mediating endophenotypes driving clinical trait variation.
 To identify these endophenotypes in a theoretically principled way, we developed a novel dimension-reduction technique, HDMA, that uses the theory of causal graphical models to identify a transcriptomic signature that is simultaneously 1) highly heritable, 2) strongly correlated to the measured phenotypes, and 3) conforms to the causal mediation hypothesis (Fig. 3).
-HDMA projects the high-dimensional scores–a composite genome score (GC), a composite transcriptome score (TC), and a composite phenome score (PC)–and uses the univariate theory of mediation to constrain these projections to satisfy the hypotheses of perfect mediation.
-Specifically, perfect mediation implies that upon controlling for the transcriptomic score, the genome score is uncorrelated to the phenome score, which can also be viewed as a constraint on the correlation coefficients
+HDMA projects the high-dimensional scores–a composite genome score (GC), a composite transcriptome score (TC), and a composite phenome score (PC)–and uses the univariate theory of mediation to constrain these projections to satisfy the hypotheses of perfect mediation, namely that upon controlling for the transcriptomic score, the genome score is uncorrelated to the phenome score.
+Formally, perfect mediation implies a a constraint on the correlation coefficients among scores as